-To prepare the Medical Assisting student to sit for a Medical Assisting (CMA-AAMA) certification exam through the American Association of Medical Assistant's (AAMA) or the National Medical Assistant (NCMA) Certification Exam through the National Center for Competency Testing (NCCT) at the end of the externship, as required for graduation, however, students are not required to pass the exam in order to graduate per MTI policy.
+To prepare the Medical Assisting student to sit for a Medical Assisting (CMA) certification exam through the National Medical Assistant (NCMA) Certification Exam through the National Center for Competency Testing (NCCT) at the end of the externship, as required for graduation, however, students are not required to pass the exam in order to graduate per DTC policy.
 Upon meeting graduation requirements of the Medical Assisting program, the student is entitled to a Medical Assisting Diploma.